-Your brand tone or voice is the common attributes 0r style of writing that reveals the characters relating to your message.
+Your brand tone of voice is the common attributes 0r style of writing that reveals the characters relating to your message.

 Thus, if you are writing for a client, you have to bring in his brand voice – the general characteristics associated with your clients’ style of writing.
-Therefore, the tone or tone you use in your content is crucial in determining the nature of your brand or that of your client.
+Therefore, the tone you use in your copy is crucial in determining the nature of your brand.
+It also helps you to align your content with your clients’ voice.
 In light of this, it is essential to choose your words wisely.

 Funnily enough, research reveals that 70% of buyers stopped following a business brand because they were awkward.
 Furthermore, it shows that 40% of customers unfollowed companies that share inappropriate materials.